FreedomBen/breakout71/Readme.md

 ### [colin]Relative time — ball speed depends on its position: if it's high up on thi screen it's fast, if it's lower it's slower

+### [colin]Relative time — ball speed depends on its position: if it's high up on thi screen it's fast, if it's lower it's slower

 ### ball attracted by bricks of the color of the ball

 ### level flips horizontally every time a ball bounces on paddle